Who we are

-To ensure that we gain maximum impact from our aims and objectives, the ICSPA works in tandem with Governments and Institutions that understand the need to assist countries that face the greatest challenges.
+To ensure that we gain maximum impact from our aims and objectives, the ICSPA seeks resource and support from Governments and Institutions that understand the need to assist countries facing the greatest challenges.
 Our view is that by increasing the capability, knowledge, training, skills, capacity and expertise of these front-line units, we can significantly help to reduce the harm caused to businesses, customers and citizens around the world.

-The ICSPA was established in July 2011 with a very successful media launch attended by the Home Office Minister for Crime & Security, James Brokenshire MP, our Chair, the Rt.
-Hon David Blunkett MP, and UK Prime Minister, the Rt.
-Hon David Cameron, MP who provided a personal endorsement for our organisation.
+The ICSPA was established in July 2011 with a very successful media launch attended by the Home Office Minister for Crime & Security, James Brokenshire MP and our Chair, the Rt Hon David Blunkett MP.
+We were delighted to have received for our organisation the personal endorsement from Former Prime Minister David Cameron.

 “The very nature of this threat calls for more than a national response; it demands a truly global response, and that is what the International Cyber Security Protection Alliance is all about.
 By forging new relationships between businesses, governments and law enforcement officers all over the world, by investing in new training, and by building an international exchange of expertise, the ICSPA is forming a network powerful enough – and wide enough, to face down Cybercrime.
 I’m pleased to support this important organisation and I wish you every success in your vital work ahead.”